Gulani

 Gulani is a Local Government Area in Yobe State, Nigeria.
 Its headquarters are in the town of Bara.

 It has an area of 2,090 km^{2} and a population of 103,510 at the 2006 census.

 The postal code of the area is 621.

+Climate

+A tropical monsoon climate prevails at Gulani.
+All year long, there are high temperatures and a lot of rain.
+Gulani experiences an average yearly temperature of 65 degrees and receives about 197 inches of precipitation.
+With an annual average humidity of 55% and a UV-index of 7, there are 205 dry days.